ultraviolet10/hyperpulse/README.md

 This project is designed to teach you the fundamentals of blockchain development through building a practical, real-world application: a Telegram bot that provides analytics and insights for the Hyperliquid perpetual futures protocol.

-By the end of this internship, you'll have built a production-ready data analytics bot that reads on-chain trading data, indexes it efficiently, and serves it through an intuitive Telegram interface.
+By the end of this project, the goal is to have built a  a production-ready data analytics bot that reads onchain trading data, indexes it efficiently, and serves it through an intuitive Telegram interface.
 More importantly, you'll understand how blockchains work at a fundamental level and how to build applications on top of them.

 ## What You'll Build